SAP/abap-file-formats/doc/specification.md

 ## File Names

-The ABAP file formats specifies file content and file names for ABAP repository objects or simply ABAP objects.
+The ABAP file formats specify file content and file names for ABAP repository objects or simply ABAP objects.
 The mapping of ABAP objects to file names follows the pattern
 ```
 <object_name>.<object_type>.